mtumilowicz/rest-contract/README.md

 # Spring Cloud Contract Verifier features

-* ensure that HTTP / Messaging stubs (used when developing the client) are doing exactly what actual server-side implementation will do
+* Ensure that HTTP / Messaging stubs (used when developing the client) are doing exactly what actual server-side implementation will do.

-* promote acceptance test driven development method and Microservices architectural style
+* Promote acceptance test driven development method and Microservices architectural style.

-* provide a way to publish changes in contracts that are immediately visible on both sides of the communication
+* Provide a way to publish changes in contracts that are immediately visible on both sides of the communication.

-* generate boilerplate test code used on the server side
+* Generate boilerplate test code used on the server side.

 # manual
-## Server / Producer side
 * `pom.xml`
     ```
     <properties>